Coroner Training Programs and Education Requirements

 Coroner Education Requirements

 Since coroners are elected officials, each state has different educational requirements.
 As such, some states require coroners to be licensed and practicing physicians, meaning that educational requirements include an undergraduate degree, a Doctor of Medicine degree and completion of a residency program.
 Other states prefer coroners to have a background in law enforcement, which implies that coroner candidates complete an undergraduate degree related to criminal justice.
-In November 2013, Payscale.com reported a median salary of $50,347 for these professionals, with most salaries ranging from $25,209-$100,860.
+As reported by Payscale.com, the 2013 median salary for a coroner is $48,990 annually.
+The U.S. Bureau of Labor Statistics reports that all compliance officers, including coroners, should have a projected job growth of 5%, which is slower than the national average, from 2012-2022.

 Related to Coroner Training

 - Recently Updated

 Coroner courses teach individuals how to investigate causes of death and instruct them in the various techniques,...

 - Can Vocational Training Really Solve Unemployment?